 Relation Mapping

-Relation mapping is used when you create a package that loads several source objects (each in its own task) with relations between them.
-Please note that you need to import both objects with relation between them in the same package (in separate tasks) to use the relation mapping.
+Relation mapping is used when you create an integration that loads several source objects (each in its own task) with relations between them.
+Please note that you need to import both objects with relation between them in the same integration (in separate tasks) to use the relation mapping.

 Relations in Different Data Sources